 - Normally, having visited our church a couple of times, you would contact the Priest in order to arrange a meeting to talk about what baptism means, and what happens during a baptism service.
 This is an opportunity to think seriously about the baptismal promises, and to ensure that you and the godparents feel able to make them.
 Some families decide at this stage to have a thanksgiving service for their child, which enables the family to come to church to give thanks for the child, without having to make promises which they are unsure about.
 During the current period without an incumbent priest, it may be best to contact the churchwardens with your queries and requests.
 If you then decide to go ahead with a baptism for your child, the third step is to agree a date, in consultation with your family and friends.
 Baptisms for babies usually take place during our 10am morning service, or occasionally as a private service at 11.30am.
 Baptisms of children can also happen during our monthly Family Fun Church.

 Baptism Request Form

-To request a christening at St. Augustine’s, you can either download the Microsoft Word document, which can also be read with a number of other word-processing packages, such as Open Office or Libre Office, or the portable document format baptism request form, which, if it does not open in your web browser, can be downloaded and read using a number of freely available applications, such as Adobe Reader.
+To request a christening at St. Augustine’s, you can download and complete the portable document format baptism request form, which, if it does not open in your web browser, can be downloaded and read using a number of freely available applications, such as Adobe Reader.